 Add IP addresses of your remote hosts with port numbers one by one as exactly shown below.

 Where, 192,168.1.103 and 192.168.1.104 are the IP addresses of my remote systems.
 22 is the ssh port number.
-You need to mention the correct port number if you changed it already.
+You need to mention the correct port number if you've already changed it.
 Also, make sure you can be able to access all remote hosts from your local system via ssh.

 Now, let us check the uptime of both remote hosts from our local system.
 To do so, run: